ProvableHQ/welcome/documentation/leo/11_basic_bank.md

+---
+id: basic bank
+title: A Basic Bank using Leo
+---

 ## Summary

 This program implements a bank that issues tokens to users and allows users to deposit tokens to accrue simple interest on their deposits.